Alamo Car Rental Insurance: Know Your Options

 While the Alamo collision damage waiver is part of your rental fee, it is subjected to an excess.
 Should something happen to your rental car, you are financially responsible for this excess which ranges between € 950 – € 1500.

 Excess Protection, a package offered by Alamo, lowers the excess for the majority of cars to € 0.
 The daily fee for this service is $ 22.58 per day.
-If you purchase CarInsuRent car rental insurance, the excess amount can be eliminated and reduced to zero for as low as $6.49 per day* to $94.90 for an annual policy
+If you purchase our car rental excess insurance, the excess amount can be eliminated and reduced to zero for as low as $6.49 per day* to $94.90 for an annual policy

 *Prices based on 10 days coverage